zeropoolnetwork/sharded-storage-docs/article/main.md

 where $p$ is the probability that a node is honest, otherwise it is malicious, and $n$ is the number of replicas.

-The statistical security bits of replication could be defined as follows:
+The soundness of replication could be defined as follows:

 $$\mathbf{S}(p,n) = -\log_2 \mathbf{P}(p,n).$$

 To compare sharding using Shamir's Secret Sharing and replication, we will compare the blowup factor for 64 and 128 bits of security in case the 1/4, 1/2, and 3/4 nodes of the network are honest.

-The comparison is shown in the table in Appendix A. Looking at this data, we can observe:
+From the modeling, we can observe:

 1. The blowup factor for replication is much higher than for sharding
 2. The blowup factor for sharding is growing slower than for replication when security is growing